Recent human evolution: Early Modern Period to present

 Researchers participating in the Framingham Heart Study, which began in 1948 and was intended to investigate the cause of heart disease among women and their descendants in Framingham, Massachusetts, found evidence for selective pressures against high blood pressure due to the modern Western diet, which contains high amounts of salt, known for raising blood pressure.
-They also found evidence for selection against hypercholesterolemnia, or high levels of cholesterol in the blood.
+They also found evidence for selection against hypercholesterolemia, or high levels of cholesterol in the blood.
 Evolutionary geneticist Stephen Stearns and his colleagues reported signs that women were gradually becoming shorter and heavier.
 Stearns argued that human culture and changes humans have made on their natural environments are driving human evolution rather than putting the process to a halt.
 The data indicates that the women were not eating more; rather, the ones who were heavier tended to have more children.
 Stearns and his team also discovered that the subjects of the study tended to reach menopause later; they estimated that if the environment remains the same, the average age at menopause will increase by about a year in 200 years, or about ten generations.
 All these traits have medium to high heritability.
 Given the starting date of the study, the spread of these adaptations can be observed in just a few generations.